 The overall map can seem a little complicated, but thankfully the owner has created a handy map information page to walk you through how to use it.
 You can access that here.

 You can access the actual map from the home page by clicking on the map option on the menu bar at the top of the website.
-Once there, you’ll see a map of the continent you are on.
+Once there, you’ll see a map of your continent.
 You’ll see pins on the map in varying colors, showing you the closest pins to your location.

 If you have a touchpad mouse, zoom in and out on the map by squeezing your fingers together or dragging them out.
 Don’t have a touchpad?
-You can use the zoom buttons located on the left side of the page.
+You can use the zoom buttons on the page’s left side.
 Click on a pin to learn more about that location and select Get More Information on the pop-up.